COL-IU/msCRUSH/README.md

         > Decimal places for numbers.
    This parameter is optional.
 The default value is '3'.

+    * -s,    --separator
+        > Delimiter to separate MS2 titles in clusters This parameter is optional.
+The default value is '|'.

     * -t,    --consensus_title
         > Consensus spectrum title prefix.
    This parameter is optional.
 The default value is 'CONSENSUS'.